jjmontesl/cubes-examples/webshop/README.md

 Slicer Usage
 ------------

-Make sureyou've installed Cubes 1.0.x and that the `slicer` command is available (either globally or within a virtualenv).
+Make sure you've installed Cubes 1.0.x and that the `slicer` command is available (either globally or within a *virtualenv*).

 Execute: